 IGG’s national income is dependant on a grant from the Department of Children and Youth Affairs administered by Pobal (51%), membership fees (44%) and fundraising through grants, sponsorships and donations (5%).
 IGG’s national expenditure includes provision of resources to Units, training for Leaders e.g. First Aid or outdoor activities, national and regional events for youth members, development of the programme, travel for volunteers to meetings and activities, financial assistance grants for members in need, along with the costs associated with staff and maintenance of our National Office.
 An external auditor checks the annual national accounts.

-IGG has committed to complying with the Irish Charities’ Tax Reform Group (ICTR) Statement of Guiding Principles for Fundraising by endeavouring to:
+IGG has committed to complying with the Guidelines for Charitable Organisations on Fundraising from the Public by endeavouring to:

 - adhere to the core principles of respect, honesty and openness